High blood pressure and diet

 Eat foods that are naturally low in fat.
 These include whole grains, fruits, and vegetables.

-- Read food labels.
-Pay special attention to the level of trans fat and saturated fat.
+- Look at food labels.
+Pay special attention to the level of saturated fat.

 - Choose lean protein foods.
 These include soy, fish, skinless chicken, very lean meat, and fat-free or 1% fat dairy products.